RTFC Homepage

 New:

-round and square brackets with a space between them are passed through in Braille as round and curly brackets to make it easier to create simple forms with checkboxes.
-This type of display is based on screen readers, which display selection fields and checkboxes in this way.
+Round and square brackets with a space between them are now passed through to Braille as round and curly brackets, to make it easier to create simple forms with checkboxes.
+This kind of rendering follows the convention used by screen readers, which represent selection fields and check boxes in the same way.

 Improvement:

-when converting tables to HTML, column headings are now marked if they have been specified as a header in the document or formatted in bold text.
-This makes it easier to navigate with a screen reader, even in the daisy full text.
+When converting tables to HTML, column headers are now marked, provided they were specified as a header row in the document or formatted in bold.
+This makes navigation with a screen reader easier, including in the Daisy full text.

 Improvement:

-via the option "Do not consider this device in the future", the currently displayed device can be excluded from automatic detection as a daisy player.
-This means that the detection of target drives for audio books is no longer generally switched off, but only ignores the current device.
+Via the "Do not Consider this Device Again" option, the currently displayed device can be excluded from automatic detection as a Daisy player.
+This means that detection of target drives for audiobooks is no longer disabled entirely — only the current device is ignored.

 Improvement:

-the automatic book transfer now works with a process synchronization that prevents the system from being loaded by transferring several audio books at the same time.
+Automatic book transfer now works with process synchronization that prevents the system from being overloaded by the simultaneous transfer of multiple audiobooks.

 Improvement:

-the automatic detection of daisy players can now distinguish between the different models of the Milestone from Bones.
-However, the Milestone 112 is not recognized by RTFC as a daisy player, as it does not support flexible directory names and therefore cannot be populated with multiple daisy books via the automatic book transfer.
-We would like to point out that the Milestone 112 is still able to play the MP3 files of Daisy books if you copy them by hand into one of the folders M1 to M5.
+Automatic detection of Daisy players can now distinguish between the different models of the Bones Milestone.
+However, the Milestone 112 is not recognized by RTFC as a Daisy player, since it does not support flexible directory names and therefore cannot be loaded with multiple Daisy books via automatic book transfer.
+Please note that the Milestone 112 is nevertheless able to play the MP3 files of Daisy books if they are copied by hand into one of the folders M1 through M5.

 Improvement:

-the automatic book transfer now takes into account the new control files that are generated for the Milestone of Bones from firmware version 6.1 onwards.
-This means that Milestone's navigation capabilities are automatically updated when the same audio book has been converted and transferred again.
+Automatic book transfer now takes into account the new control files generated for the Bones Milestone from firmware version 6.1 onward.
+This means that Milestone's navigation options are updated automatically whenever the same audiobook is converted and transferred again.

 Improvement:

-if a system crash occurs while an exception list or pronunciation dictionary is in progress, the previously saved data is retained after the program is restarted.
+If a system crash occurs while an exception list or a pronunciation dictionary is being edited, the data saved up to that point is preserved after the program restarts.

 Bug fix:

-cursor tracking with JAWS did not always work properly immediately after calling a BRL file with the RTFC Braille Viewer, so that the cursor incorrectly jumped back to the beginning of the file and did not stay at the current conversion position.
+Cursor tracking with JAWS did not always work correctly immediately after opening a BRL file with the RTFC Braille Viewer, causing the cursor to incorrectly jump back to the start of the file instead of remaining at the current conversion position.

 Bug fix: